bobvanluijt/tosja-richard/index.md

 # About the Reception

 Within easy reach of Amsterdam, on the outskirts of the picturesque Abcoude, lies Boutique Hotel 'De Witte Dame' (The White Lady).
-This beautifully renovated station building is a real haven of peace, comfort and luxury for its guests.
+Join us here for a walking lunch and the cake cutting ceremony.

 ### Address